Offshoring and Outsourcing Concerns

 John F. Raspante

 John F. Raspante, CPA, MST, CDFA, is the director of risk management for McGowanPRO.
-He is a member of the NJCPA Accounting & Auditing Standards Interest Group and the Content Advisory Board.
+He is on the NJCPA Content Advisory Board and the Accounting & Auditing Standards Interest Group.

 More content by John F. Raspante: